Dominic Dale: 2016/2017 season

 Dale saw off Ishpreet Chadha 4–2 and Marco Fu 4–0 to reach the third round of the Indian Open, where he lost 4–1 to Peter Ebdon.
 At the Paul Hunter Classic he enjoyed victories over Ben Woollaston, Ian Glover, Michael Holt, Yan Bingtao and Jimmy White to play in the semi-finals of a ranking event for the first time since 2007.
 Dale was defeated 4–2 by Mark Selby.
 He lost in the second round of the International Championship 6–2 to Stuart Bingham and won three frames in a row to take his third round match with Shaun Murphy at the UK Championship in to a final-frame decider.
 He had chances in it but could not take them to be ousted 6–5.
 In the final World Championship qualifying round Dale made the 200th century break of his career, but would be defeated 10–5 by Luca Brecel.

+2023/2024 season

+At the 2024 World Championship, Dale, aged 52, became the oldest qualifier to reach the main draw since Steve Davis in 2010, but was beaten 1–10 by Kyren Wilson in the first round.

+Retirement

+Dale retired from professional snooker after failing to progress through qualifying for the 2025 World Championship.
+His final match was a defeat to Daniel Wells.

 Personal life

+Dale was originally named Chris but changed his name while working at a law firm, as they offered to do it for free.
+He chose Dominic because he worked with two people called Dominic and Dominique and said he just "liked the name".

 Dale's personality, dress sense and hair styles make him one of the more flamboyant players on the circuit.
 In his early years he wore a white suit with colourful shirts.
 In 2007 he sported bleached blonde hair with a bright pink shirt.
 His interests include snooker memorabilia, Art Deco and operatic singing.
 After his Shanghai Masters semi-final win, he celebrated by singing "My Way" at the post-match conference. and also did so after his victory in 2014 Snooker Shoot-Out.
 In December 2007 Dale moved to Vienna with his then girlfriend.
 His form declined after this move, which he attributed to not having a professional training partner in Vienna, and he returned to live in the UK four years later, although only for a year.